wacncontent/CustomizeTool/output/includes/securityrx.md

 An application's security is a function of its surface.
 The more surface that the application exposes the greater the security concerns.
-For example, an application that runs as an unattended batch process exposes less, from a security perspective, than a publicly available website.
+For example, an application that runs as an unattended batch process exposes less, from a security perspective, than a <!-- deleted by customization publicly --><!-- keep by customization: begin --> publically <!-- keep by customization: end --> available website.

 When you move to the cloud you gain a certain peace of mind about infrastructure and networking since these are managed in data centers